gkellogg/gkellogg.github.io/_posts/2013-05-11-rdf-rb-and-sparql-gem-updates.md

 ## SPARQL

 The [SPARQL](http://rubygems.org/gems/sparql) gem is not based on the SPARQL 1.1 grammar, and now includes some features from SPARQL 1.1, including all functions and builtins and variable bindings.
-Look for new features to be added incrementally; once a critical mass is reached, I&#8217;ll update the gem version to 1.1 to reflect that this is essentially a 1.1 compatible version of SPARQL.
+Look for new features to be added incrementally; once a critical mass is reached, I'll update the gem version to 1.1 to reflect that this is essentially a 1.1 compatible version of SPARQL.
 Eventually this will include SPARQL Update and Federated Queries as well.

 ## Other gems